17 Last-Minute Halloween Costumes You Probably Already Own

-Not to freak you out or anything, but we have a week to go until Halloween.
+Not to freak you out or anything, but we have less a week to go until Halloween.
 It's game time, people.
-If you're Heidi Klum, you probably started gathering your team of Halloween costume technicians on November 1 of last year.
-You've been hard at work creating elaborate costumes, prosthetic body parts, and intense make-up looks.
-You're ready to show up to Halloween parties this weekend utterly transformed.
+If you're a loyal fan of the holiday, then you've been hard at work creating elaborate costumes, prosthetic body parts, and intense make-up looks despite 2020's hurdles.
+You're ready to celebrate Halloween in a socially distant way, which for many means pulling out all the stops for one perfect Instagram photo.
+There's no reason not to utterly transform yourself into your favorite pop culture figure even though you're inside your home.

-But most of us aren't like Heidi Klum.
 If you're anything like me, you rely on what's in your closet to throw together a passable Halloween costume.
 With the simple ingredients of black jeans, a black shirt, and sunglasses, you can actually form quite a few celebrity costumes.

 These easy celebrity-inspired costumes can be put together in a matter of days, without much DIY skill required.